josaezlopez/weather_esp32_clock/README.md

 If platformio is used, all library dependencies will be resolved correctly. platformio.ini comes configured with two environments: release and release_ota. release_ota allows uploading via Wi-Fi.
-After compiling and sending to esp32.
-It will start with the default configuration, to change it you can access **https://wstation.local**
+After compiling and sending to esp32 it will start with the default configuration, to change it you can access **https://wstation.local**
 The coordinates can be pasted from Google Maps.

 ![Alt text](/images/web.png)